-Project Role: Historic Structures, Architectural Historian

-Education: M.A. in Public History, B.S. in Historic Preservation architectural historian; 1 year in Cultural Compliance (Section 106/110 of the NHPA); 4 years as research assistant
+Project Role: Historic Structures, Architectural Historian Education: M.A. in Public History, B.S. in Historic Preservation Experience: 7 years of experience in cultural resource management (CRM) as an architectural historian; 1 year in Cultural Compliance (Section 106/110 of the NHPA); 4 years as research assistant